Unity-Technologies/com.unity.probuilder/Documentation~/workflow-edit-tips.md

 # Modeling tips for beginners

 To successfully create digital models, you need to find a balance between visual quality and resource requirements.
-Always bear these two statements in mind:
+Always remember these two statements:

 - The less geometry you use in your Mesh, the faster your application runs.
 This is because every vertex, edge, or face requires computing resources.
 - The more geometry you use in your Mesh, the more detailed and organic your GameObjects look.
 This is because more geometry means smaller polygons, which gives you more control over the shape.